Join Our Team!

 2 Directors – 2-year commitment.
 These members can have variable roles within the chapter, such as a sponsorship chair, nominations and elections lead, fundraising leads, and more.

-Secretary-Treasurer – 2-year commitment.
-The Secretary-Treasurer is is responsible for all the financial and administrative duties of the chapter.
-Specific duties include: responsibility for the files, records, and funds of the ACTWS; record minutes of all executive meetings; receive annual chapter membership dues; and more.
+Secretary – 2-year commitment.
+The Secretary is responsible for all the administrative duties of the chapter.
+Specific duties include: responsibility for the files and records, and to record minutes of all executive meetings.

 Student Director – 1- or 2-year commitment.
-The Student Director must be a post-secondary student, and is responsible to represent the student member interests, and coordinate student-focused events during the conference and throughout the year.
+The Student Director must be a post-secondary student, and is responsible to represent the student member interests, and coordinate student-focused events during the conference.

 Any ACTWS member with an interest is invited to apply.
 This year, we are also looking for board members who have strong science communication skills or experience, experience working with Indigenous Peoples or other marginalized groups in the wildlife field, or strong fundraising skills.